ryancooper/course-info/lab3.md

 **Bonus Exercise 4: (10% extra credit)**

-  Implement `BTreeReverseScan` which scans the `BTreeFile` in reverse.
+  Create and implement a class called `BTreeReverseScan` which scans the `BTreeFile` in reverse.
 You can use `BTreeScan` as a starting point, but you will probably need to implement a reverse iterator in `BTreeFile`.
 You will also likely need to implement a separate version of `BTreeFile.findLeafPage()`.
 We have provided reverse iterators on `BTreeLeafPage` and `BTreeInternalPage` which you may find useful.
 You should also write code to test that your implementation works correctly.  `BTreeScanTest.java` is a good place to look for ideas.

 ***